 KIPAC is committed to being a place where all of its members have the opportunity to do their best work, and strives to support efforts to diversify the profession through its hiring practices, through training and mentoring diverse groups of students and postdocs, and through bringing the excitement of science to diverse audiences.

 KIPAC members are also deeply engaged in the equity and inclusion efforts of the broader physics community, and in related issues in the Stanford and SLAC communities.
 Stanford University recently released its first IDEAL Strategic Plan, covering a range of strategies to improve inclusion, diversity, equity, and access across the institution.
-The Physics Department has an E&I committee and an E&I strategic plan and many KIPAC members, especially students and postdocs, have led activities through this committee and helped develop and implement strategies in the plan.
+The Physics Department has an E&I committee and an E&I strategic plan and many KIPAC members have led activities through this committee and helped develop and implement strategies in the plan.
 The committee's activities include educational seminars and regular discussion of E&I topics through a reading group, programs to recruit undergraduates and graduate students with diverse backgrounds and identities, and several activities focused on broadening participation in physics and astronomy at all career stages.
 KIPAC members are also involved in the APS IDEA (Inclusion, Diversity, and Equity Alliance) effort, a cross-institutional effort to share and learn effective practices for inclusion and equity.

 KIPAC members also participate in a range of outreach activities including those that focus on underresourced communities and seek to broaden participation in science.
 Recent efforts have included the SPINWIP program for high school girls, and additional efforts to engage with local schools.

-We have a current task force (including students, postdocs, staff, and faculty) looking at additional equity, inclusion, and climate issues that are specific to KIPAC, and KIPAC management welcomes feedback on anything we can do to make KIPAC an inclusive working environment for all or that KIPAC can do as a catalyst for a more equitable community (e.g. by sending email to email@example.com).
+KIPAC management also welcomes feedback on anything we can do to make KIPAC an inclusive working environment for all or that KIPAC can do as a catalyst for a more equitable community (e.g. by sending email to email@example.com).